 80% went with exited founders.

-While the above scenario is over-simplified, it illustrates the importance that many investors place on experienced founders.
+While the above scenario is over-simplified, it illustrates the importance that many investors place on experience and track record.

 I think it’s now easier to understand why VCs would almost blindly back exited founders.
 Investors are definitely aware of the importance of experience and a track record.

 If that’s the case, then why don’t all investors only invest in exited founders?

 Few investors are able to attract great founders